TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

 * **The template** Fill it out, everyone wins.
 Your issue has a chance of getting fixed.

 ## Join the developer team
-* Help rid NewPipe of bugs by sending an e-mail saying you want to join to <a href="mailto:tnp@newpipe.schabi.org">tnp@newpipe.schabi.org</a>, mentioning what you want to help with.
+* Help rid NewPipe of bugs by sending an e-mail to <a href="mailto:tnp@newpipe.schabi.org">tnp@newpipe.schabi.org</a> saying you want to join, mentioning what you want to help with.
 You may be asked to register at our [Sentry](https://sentry.schabi.org) instance.

 ## Translation